 An Average Dog Groomer Salary

-When considering dog grooming jobs, you will find the following chart a handy tool to refer to because it lists the type of salary that PayScale’s research has recorded in different areas.
+When considering dog grooming jobs, the following tool is very useful to refer to because it lists the type of salary that PayScale’s research has recorded in different specialised areas.

 You can find the hourly pay rate for a number of professions.
 But the one that we are interested in today is the average dog groomer salary.
 Just click on the graphic below to find your area.
 You can use the drop down option to toggle between hourly rates and yearly rates of income.

-The typical dog grooming salary also varies according to the state and the level of experience you have.
+The typical dog groomer salary also varies according to the state and the level of experience you have.
+The following figures are based on estimates and not to be taken as fact.

-In the US, for example, the average salary of a dog groomer is $36,000 per year but as you can see from the chart above, this depends on how much experience the groomer has.
+In the US, for example, the average salary of a dog groomer has often been in the range of $34,000 to $36,000 per year but as you can see from the tool above, this depends on how much experience the groomer has.
 It also depends on location.
+So there are many variables to take into consideration.

 There are some states where dog groomers earn a higher or lesser amount of money.
-Some of them are Mississippi and Virgin Islands where dog groomers could, at the time of writing, earn up to $43,000 and $42,000 respectively.
+Some of them are Mississippi and Virgin Islands where dog groomers could, at the time of writing, earn more than in other states.

-Dog groomers working in Australia earn approximately AU$22 per hour, on average.
+According to PayScale, Dog groomers working in Australia could earn approximately AU$22 per hour, on average (at the time of writing this article).
 Again, this differs from state to state.
 You can typically expect to earn around AU$19 to AU$28 per hour, depending on your level of experience.

 You can find updated salary figures from salary.com and payscale.com.